The erosion and sediment control Responsible Personnel Certification course (commonly known as the "green card" course) is now available on-line.

 The 2011 Standards and Specifications are available here:

 2011 Standards and Specifications for Soil Erosion and Sediment Control

 Details from the 2011 Standards and Specifications are available online here:

 Details from the 2011 Standards and Specifications

-Contractors and other construction industry personnel knowledgeable about erosion and sediment control principles, implementation and maintenance techniques, and specifications associated with various best management practices are an essential component of Maryland’s statewide sediment control program.
-Well-trained construction personnel help to ensure that quality implementation and maintenance of erosion and sediment control practices occur.
+Contractors and other construction industry personnel knowledgeable about erosion and sediment control principles, implementation and maintenance techniques, and specifications for various best management practices are an essential component of Maryland’s statewide sediment control program.
+Well-trained construction personnel help ensure that quality implementation and maintenance of erosion and sediment control practices occur.
 Thus, State law requires that a person who is in charge of on-site clearing and grading operations or sediment control associated with a construction project hold a certificate of attendance at an MDE approved "Responsible Personnel Training for Erosion and Sediment Control" program.
 In 2014, MDE developed an on-line training course that now serves as the primary training program.
 This on-line course is available here:

-For additional information regarding the training program or other aspects of Maryland’s erosion and sediment control program please contact the Sediment, Stormwater & Dam Safety Program at (410) 537-3543.
+For additional information regarding the training program or other aspects of Maryland’s erosion and sediment control program please contact the Sediment, Stormwater, and Dam Safety Program at

 To Report Sediment Control Problems...

 In the following counties and municipalities, please call: